-Recently more and more research groups from completely different backgrounds pour into the scene, since its been observed, that the numerical multiscale concept using homogenization is not only suited for mechanical problems, but also for electro-magnetic, chemical, biological issues and their interrelationship.
-Regarding the placement of the approaches into Gartners hype cycle, Fish et.~al.~rank the current state into the phase of \enquote{Disillusionment} \cite{Fish_2021}.
+Recently more and more research groups with different backgrounds pour into the scene, since it has been observed that the numerical multiscale concept using homogenization is not only suited for mechanical problems, but also for electro-magnetic, chemical, biological issues and their interrelationship.
+Regarding the placement of the approaches into Gartner's hype cycle, \citet{Fish_2021} rate the current state as a phase of \enquote{disillusionment}.
 The expectations starting from the early innovation triggers rose to a hype of thinking \enquote{with these new simulation methods one can simulate \emph{everything}}.
-Now a state of depression has arrived in the collective thinking, because it is realized, that the computational resources are often too restricted for even the smallest realistic problems.
-This comes from the fact that if using the finite element method on both levels, then behind every macroscopic integration point a very expensive microscopic FE model has to be computed.
+Now a state of depression has arrived in the collective thinking, because it is realized that the computational resources are often too restricted for even the smallest realistic problems.
+This stems from the fact that if using the finite element method on both levels, then behind every macroscopic integration point a very expensive microscopic FE model has to be computed.
 An incomplete list of the common endeavors to reduce the computational effort is: \begin{enumerate} \item Macroscopic elements with reduced integration \item Approximation of the macro tangent e.g.~Quasi-Newton algorithm \item Massive parallelization in the macroscopic element loop \item Usage of a monolithic (\enquote{true}) Newton scheme instead of a staggered one \item Fast-Fourier Transformation (FFT) solver on the micro level \item Description of the macroscopic material behavior via Neural Networks trained with micro FE simulations \item Application of Reduced Order Modeling (ROM) together with hyper integration at the micro level \end{enumerate}